CoreOxide/aws_resource_validator/README.md

 # aws_resource_validator
-creates an objects that can validate and show constraints of common aws resource names
+creates an objects that can validate and show constraints of common aws resource names.